swagata-a/numbers/README.md

 # Welcome to base station, the launching pad for your Android projects

-### Before you jump in consider the following facts:
+### Before you jump in, consider the following facts:

 - This is a work under experiment.
 I have tried my best to remove integration issues for you.
 But you can expect some odd issues crop up from time to time.
 - **Never** use the code in this repo *as-is*.
 Always fork it, change the project package name and start working.